A Foodcentric Life

 Serving Suggestions

-Lay slices on a platter and sprinkle with pomegranate seeds and pumpkin seeds to serve.
+Arrange the roasted acorn squash slices on a platter and finish with pomegranate arils and toasted pumpkin seeds (pepitas) for color, crunch, and contrast.

 Maple roasted acorn squash on a serving platter.